-Under the proposed Revised Total Coliform Rule (RTCR) (USEPA 20 10b), a public water system (PWS) that is vulnerable to microbial contamination (as indicated by its monitoring results) is required to conduct an assessment and corrective action of the system to identify and correct any sanitary defects in the distribution system or treatment processes.
-Under the proposed RTCR, EPA uses total coliform (TC) as indicators of the integrity of the distribution system, and E. coli as an indicator of the presence of fecal contamination.
+Under the RTCR, a PWS that is vulnerable to microbial contamination is required to conduct an assessment and corrective action of the system to identify and correct any sanitary defects in the distribution system or treatment processes.
+Under the RTCR, EPA uses total coliform (TC) as indicators of the microbial integrity of the distribution system, and E. coli as an indicator of the presence of fecal contamination.

 The purpose of performing assessments is to enhance public health protection by identifying the presence of "sanitary defects" (defects that could provide a pathway of entry for microbial contamination into the distribution system or that are indicative of a failure or imminent failure in a barrier that is already in place).
 Sampling results can trigger an assessment designed to take a closer look at the system and to identify whether one or more sanitary defects are present.